Understanding Pet Insurance: Pre-Existing Conditions

 Understanding the basics of pet insurance can ensure you choose a provider who does their best to support the well-being of your pet.
-While many people have heard the phrase “pre-existing conditions,” not everyone fully understands how such conditions may affect the pet insurance policy’s coverage.
+While many people have heard the phrase “pre-existing conditions” before, not everyone fully understands how such conditions may affect a pet insurance policy’s coverage.

 Most providers won’t offer reimbursement for any pre-existing conditions.
 Policyholders are solely responsible for covering costs associated with injuries and health conditions that show symptoms before a policy takes effect.

 Some providers cover curable pre-existing conditions.
 If your pet is sick with a temporary illness like an ear infection or diarrhea, you won’t be covered until after symptoms subside and a certain period of time elapses.